rawmodel/framework/README.md

 **Field.prototype.initialValue**: Any

-> A getter which returns the initial field value (a value from the last commit).
+> A getter which returns the initial field value (last committed value).

 **Field.prototype.isChanged()**: Boolean